nicolasmarie1/pcvs/docs/source/basics/features.rst

 From PCVS approach, a benchmark is a collection of programs.
 Coupled with a compiler and a launcher, sets of tests can be built to dynamically adapt the machine to test.
-With a single edition, a test-suite can be ported from a validating an MPI implementation on a simple workstation (no tests requiring more than one node & 4-8 MPI processes) to the largest supercomputers (thousands of nodes).
+With a single edition, a test-suite validating an MPI implementationcan can be ported from a simple workstation (no tests requiring more than one node & 4-8 MPI processes) to the largest supercomputers (thousands of nodes).
 PCVS allow this thanks to **criterions**, a variadic component to apply to a program to build tests.
 It may be populated as follows in a profile: